Which place is cheaper, Miami or Gainesville?

 When comparing the travel costs between Gainesville and Miami, we can see that Gainesville is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in North America, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

-Miami is bigger, and its population is about 3 times larger than the population of Gainesville.
-When comparing the population of Gainesville vs. Miami, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Miami has a larger population, and is about 3 times larger than the population of Gainesville.
+When comparing the sizes of Gainesville and Miami, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Gainesville and Miami.
+Most visitors come to Gainesville for the family-friendly experiences during these months.
 Furthermore, the summer months attract visitors to Miami because of the beaches, the city activities, the music scene, and the family-friendly experiences.

 Gainesville is around the same temperature as Miami in the summer.
 The daily temperature in Gainesville averages around 81°F (27°C) in July, and Miami fluctuates around 83°F (28°C).